ABOUT FDM 3D PRINTING

 FDM 3D printing allows the creation of rigid, strong, durable and dimensionally stable parts, ideal for functional applications.

 All FDM prints are built in a PLA plastic or an industrial grade ABS plastic for a more functional build.
-These are both available in a range of colours, allowing designs to posses properties very similar to those of mass production parts.
+These are both available in a range of colours, allowing designs to possess properties very similar to those of mass production parts.

 Professional grade FDM machines are not to be mistaken for desktop 3D printers.
 Our Stratasys machines use dual extrusion to switch between model material and support material.
 This ensure complete accuracy by supporting the model material whilst it cools.
 Furthermore, the support material allows complex features and overhangs to be formed.